hend-a-ghafour/Analyzing_Marketing_Campaigns/README.md

       - **Personalized ads** achieved a higher *conversion rate* (16.80%) than both the control group (9.29%) and the overall conversion rate (13.92%).
       - **Personalized ads** not only converted more users but also achieved a higher retention rate (66.23%) compared to the control group (62.79%).<br>
       ***This indicates that users acquired through personalized ads are more likely to stay subscribed, reinforcing the effectiveness of personalization in both conversion and retention.***
+- ***Displayed Language:***
+  - Non-English languages show notably higher conversion rates compared to English.
+  - German (71.62%) & Arabic (50%) conversion rates  are significantly higher than the overall conversion rate (13.92%)
+  - German and English users show the highest retention rates (66.04% & 64.79%), both aligning closely with or slightly above the overall retention rate (64.53%).
+  - While Arabic and Spanish users have moderate retention rates (58.33% & 54.17%), these are below the overall average.
 - ***Language sataus:***
   - Users are more likely to subscribe when the ad language matches their preferred language:
     - Achieving a conversion rate of 14.16%, which is above the overall conversion rate (13.92%) compared to 6.70% for the Non-matching Languages.<br>